tmfg/mmtis-national-access-point/DPO-4538-sbom.md

 including the versions of each component, their sources, and any known vulnerabilities associated with them.

 A SBOM is needed for the application defined in [project.clj](./ote/project.clj)

+## Scope

+### In scope

+The primary target is `ote/project.clj` — a Leiningen-based Clojure/ClojureScript project with ~60+ direct dependencies (plus transitive dependencies resolved via Maven Central and Clojars).

+### Deployed artifacts from this repository

+Analysis of the CI/CD pipeline (`aws/ansible/jenkins/jobs/`) shows the following deployed artifacts:

+1. **OTE uberjar** (`ote/project.clj`) — The main application.
+Built via `lein production`, producing `ote-0.1-SNAPSHOT-standalone.jar`, deployed to staging/production via Ansible. **Primary SBOM target.**

+2. **Database migrations** (`database/pom.xml`) — Flyway migrations run via Maven during every deployment against the production database with privileged credentials.
+Dependencies: `flyway-maven-plugin 10.10.0`, `flyway-database-postgresql 10.10.0`, `postgresql 42.7.3`.
+Although short-lived, these execute on the server and are security-relevant. **Secondary SBOM target.** This is a Maven project, so a Maven-compatible SBOM tool is needed (separate from the Leiningen approach for OTE).

+### Out of scope

+- **`tools/lambda-kalkati2gtfs/`** — Python AWS Lambda function.
+Although deployed to AWS, it has no automated deployment pipeline in this repo (manual `build.sh` → `deploy.zip` upload).
+Uses Python 2 syntax, appears to be legacy.
+Out of scope for this ticket.
+- **`tools/load-test/`** — Development tool only, not deployed.
+- **`tools/dashboard/`** — No deployment pipeline found in Jenkins jobs.
+Internal tool, not part of the release process.
+- **`tools/changelog/`** — Runs during CI to generate `changelog.html`, which is copied into OTE's `resources/public/`.
+The changelog tool's own Clojure dependencies do NOT ship in the uberjar — only the static HTML output does.
+- **`tools/feedvalidator/`** — Standalone Docker tool (Google transitfeed).
+No reference in deployment pipeline.
+- **`tools/shaclvalidator/`** — Standalone Docker tool (Apache Jena).
+No reference in deployment pipeline.
+- **Docker images** (database, nginx, cypress) — Infrastructure/testing containers.

+### Remaining scope decisions

+1. **Dev vs production dependencies** — The `ote/project.clj` has a `:dev` profile with test-only deps (`test.check`, `json-schema`).
+The SBOM should cover only production dependencies (what ships in the uberjar).
+Confirm this is the desired behavior.

+2. **ClojureScript/CLJSJS packages** — The project uses CLJSJS wrappers around JS libraries (React, Leaflet, Chart.js, etc.).
+These are Maven artifacts wrapping JavaScript libraries.
+They will appear in the SBOM via their Maven coordinates, but the underlying JS library version may not be explicit.
+Is this sufficient?